There’s an old recipe…

 Step 2: Reality Check with Outside World

-Once the two of you have an idea of what it might be feasible to do, you need to gather more information to make sure that your plan will really work.
+Once the two of you have an idea of what it might be feasible, gather more information to make sure that your plan will really work.
 Don’t be surprised if you end up making a lot of changes at this stage!
 The work you need to do includes:

 Again, don’t be surprised if you come across some real shocks and find yourself rethinking the details of your wedding.
 If you’ve never planned a big formal event before, you have a lot of learning to do.
 Better to learn before you write large checks!

 Once you have a workable plan, it’s time to get real.
 Depending on how formal your wedding will be and how great the competition for vendors in your area is, you may be looking at 18 months until your wedding day, or you may have just a few weeks to go.
 But you’ll have that part straightened out from your research in Step 2.